samuelvanderwaal/metaboss/docs-src/src/mint.md

 Use the `--sign` option to sign the metadata with the keypair immediately after minting.

+#### Vanity Mints

+You can specify a vanity mint address by using the `--mint-path` option to specify a path to a keypair on your file system.
+It will use this for the mint account instead of creating a new one.

 #### Editions

 To mint a NFT with the ability to print editions from it use the `--max-editions <max-editions>` option.
 This defaults to `0` meaning no editions are allowed.
 Setting it to a positive integer means you can print up to that many editions.
 Setting to a value of `-1` means unlimited editions.
 Because of how the CLI interprets the `-` symbol to set max editions to infinite you should use the `=` sign for the `--max-editions` option: `metaboss mint one -a <master_account> --max-editions='-1'`.